 Where to Stay

 Before you book, make sure you know exactly where your accommodation is in the resort.
 Les Menuires spreads across the eastern slope of the Belleville valley in a series of suburbs.
 They’re well linked by the piste system, but to get between many of them after hours, you’ll need to drive, or jump on board the resort’s free bus service.
-Aside from La Croisette – which is the hub of lifts, pistes, restaurants and shops – Reberty and Les Bruyeres are developing into self-contained hubs in their own right (both are rather easier on the eye than La Croisette, too).
+Aside from La Croisette – which is the hub of lifts, pistes, restaurants and shops – Reberty and Les Bruyeres are self-contained hubs in their own right (both are rather easier on the eye than La Croisette, too).
 Les Bruyeres even has its own child-friendly pool and spa at Aquafun.

 One other thing: slow wifi connections are a frequent complaint amongst guests staying in self-catering apartments – so don’t assume you’ll get modern levels of service.

 Here’s a resort map to help with orientation.

 Reberty is where most of the chalets are – and it’s perfect for families